Estimated reading time: 6 minutes

 Which is the best cave to see at Jenolan Caves?

-Jenolan caves offer a number of guided cave tours that suit your physical fitness, time, and interest.
-The cave complex consists of Mammoth cave, Temple of Baal, Chifley, Diamond, Ribbon, Imperial, Orient, Lucas, River cave, and Plughole caves.
-However, our favorites are the River cave and Lucas caves that add adventure.
+Jenolan Caves offer a number of guided cave tours that suit your physical fitness, time, and interest.
+The cave complex consists of Mammoth Cave, Temple of Baal, Chifley, Diamond, Ribbon, Imperial, Orient, Lucas, River Cave, and Plughole Caves.
+However, our favourites are the River Cave and Lucas Caves which add adventure.
 If you happen to visit Jenolan Caves, do not forget to stop by the site of the cottage to spot Eastern Gray kangaroos.

 Guide cave tours, times and prices

 Abercrombie is another cave system near Sydney situated further to Jenolan caves.
 And a drive from Sydney takes approximately 3.5 hours to reach Abercrombie caves.
 Oberon, where the closest town to Abercrombie caves is another local area popular among campers.
 If you are planning a trip to Abercrombie caves beware that the reserve is closed from 4 pm Monday to 9 am Thursday for activities.

 Abercrombie is famous for the Archway Cave.
 It’s the largest natural arch in the southern hemisphere.